 Learning About Hermetic Philosophy

-Hermetic philosophy, or Hermeticism, dates back to the first few centuries C.E., and probably has its roots in older Egyptian and Greek teachings.
+Hermetic philosophy, or Hermeticism, is based around the teachings of legendary super-mystic Hermes Trismegistus.
+This philosophical and magical tradition dates back to the first few centuries C.E., and probably has its roots in older Egyptian and Greek teachings.
 While there is some overlap between the teachings of the Kybalion and Hermeticism,2 there is a great deal more to this tradition.
 If the Kybalion sparked your interest, there is a whole new world of wonder to be found in the philosophies and teachings of ancient Hermeticism.
 Let’s look at some books to get you started.

 The Corpus Hermeticum is the best collection of actual Hermetic writings, but it’s not an easy book to jump into.
 Instead, it is easier to start with The Hermetica: The Lost Wisdom of the Pharaohs by Timothy Freke and Peter Gandy.
 While it glosses over some of the nuances of Hermetic philosophy, it hits all the major points quite well.
 In addition, the authors make it clear where their inspiration came from, so you’ll know where to look to learn more.